uitml/springfield/docs/getting-started.md

 ## Creating authentication credentials

-**Your authentication credentials must be kept secret at all times!**
+> Your authentication credentials must be kept secret at all times!
+> Never share any authentication credentials generated while following this
+> guide unless explictly instructed to do so.

 Communicating with the cluster requires using RSA encryption keys and signed certificates.
 The easiest way to create an RSA key and certificate signing